Get the pdf download to your inbox:

 One method to overcome the diffraction limit and achieve higher spatial resolution is to combine FTIR with tapping mode (TM) atomic force microscopy (AFM) to realize nano-FTIR.

-Based on an apertureless near-field optical microscope design (also known as scattering scanning near-field optical microscopy, or s-SNOM), nano-FTIR utilizes a modern broadband (white-light) laser source instead of a fixed-wavelength laser as would normally be used in s-SNOM.
-The sample arm of the Michelson interferometer is replaced by the light scattering from the tip-sample interface of the TM AFM.
+Based on an apertureless near-field optical microscope design (also known as scattering scanning near-field optical microscopy, or s-SNOM), nano-FTIR utilizes a modern broadband (white-light) laser source instead of a fixed-wavelength laser as is normally used for s-SNOM imaging.
+The sample arm of the Michelson interferometer is replaced by the light scattering from the tip-sample interface of the TM-AFM.

 In nano-FTIR, the tip is typically metal coated, and the excitation light polarized along the tip direction to exploit the high intensity of tip-enhanced near-field illumination.
 The near-field signal is measured optically by collecting the light scattered off the tip and using lock-in amplifiers to suppress the far-field signals.